 Downloading and exploring DRG data in Global Mapper

-- First, create a directory called "USGS Data" on your hard disk, where you can file your course materials if you haven't done so already.
+- First, create a directory called "USGS Data" on your hard disk, where you can file your materials.

 - Download the DRG.zip data archive.
-The ZIP archive is 2.7 Mb in size and will take approximately 35 seconds to download via high speed DSL or cable, or about 9 minutes and 35 seconds minutes via 56 Kbps modem.
-Registered Penn State students who cannot download the file should contact their assigned teaching assistant for help.
+The ZIP archive is 2.7 Mb in size and will take approximately 35 seconds to download via high-speed DSL or cable, or about 9 minutes and 35 seconds via 56 Kbps modem.

 - Now, decompress the archive into a directory on your hard disk.